mwarning/zerotier-openwrt/README.md

 *This package has been merged into https://github.com/openwrt/packages and can be selected building OpenWrt/LEDE.*

 [ZeroTier One](https://www.zerotier.com) is a programm to create a global provider-independent virtual private cloud.
-This project offers a OpenWrt packages for ZeroTier.
+This project offers OpenWrt packages for ZeroTier.

 ## Installing prebuild package